honeybadger93/mapsPublicDocs/privacy-policy.md

 7. Changes to This Privacy Policy

 We may update this policy from time to time.
-Users will be notified via in-app notifications or app updates.